 Unfortunately tea and coffee are considered foods.
 You can only have them before surgery according to your food fasting times.
 If you have taken food within the specified fasting time, your procedure may be postponed.

 Your anaesthetist will continue to monitor your condition carefully, well after the surgery is finished, to ensure your recovery is as smooth and trouble free as possible.

 Once awake, you will feel drowsy.
-You may have a sore throat, feel sick or have a headache.
+You may have a sore throat, a period of shivering, feel sick or have a headache.
 These are temporary and will soon pass.
 To help the recovery process, you will be given oxygen to breathe, encouraged to take deep breaths and to cough.